William H. Gill: World War II

-Early years

-Due to expansion of the United States Army in the Eve of the United States' entry into World War II, Gill was promoted to the temporary rank of Brigadier general by the end of October 1941, and assumed command of 55th Infantry Brigade, a part of the National Guard 28th Infantry Division under Major general Edward Martin.
+Due to expansion of the United States Army in the Eve of the United States' entry into World War II, Gill was promoted to the temporary rank of brigadier general by the end of October 1941, and assumed command of 55th Infantry Brigade, a part of the National Guard 28th Infantry Division under Major general Edward Martin.

-His leadership abilities were recognized by superiors and Gill was promoted to the temporary rank of Major general on May 24, 1942.
+His leadership abilities were recognized by superiors and Gill was promoted to the temporary rank of major general on May 24, 1942.
 He was subsequently ordered to Fort Carson, Colorado and assumed command of 89th Infantry Division.
 Gill supervised the activation of the division and its initial training and while in this capacity, he also completed Army Motor Transport School at Fort Holabird, Maryland.

 South Pacific

 Training of the division

 Although Gill was slightly too old for combat command (he was 56 at the time), he was selected as new commanding general of 32nd Infantry Division ("The Red Arrow Division") located on New Guinea within South West Pacific Area under General Douglas MacArthur.
-The 32nd Division sustained heavy casualties during the fighting on Buna–Gona in late 1942 and MacArthur relieved Major general Edwin F. Harding for lack of aggresivness.
+The 32nd Division sustained heavy casualties during the fighting on Buna–Gona in late 1942 and MacArthur relieved Major general Edwin F. Harding for lack of aggressiveness.

 Gill knew Harding from his service in Hawaii back in 1938 and his mission was difficult.
 The 32nd Division was originally scheduled for the service in European Theater of Operations and thus had no jungle warfare training.
 Moreover, of the 9,825 men of the Division who entered combat, the division suffered 2,520 battle casualties, including 586 killed in action.
 The men were also struggling with malaria, dengue fever and tropical dysetry.

 Based on that, Gill assumed command just after division's arrival back to Brisbane, Australia in March 1943.
 He then supervised the re-equipment and retraining of the Division for next campaigns in South Pacific until mid-October 1943, when he moved with the division back to New Guinea.
 At Milne Bay and Goodenough Island they continued their training and prepared for future combat operations.